Katie Price Looks Sensational In A Short Gray Garment While Rocking Long Curly Hair

 “You look amazing Katie!
 Back to your self again, beautiful,” one user wrote, adding the flame emoji.

-“You are the most positive person we know and we love it,” another devotee shared.
+“You are the most positive person we know and we love it,” another person shared.

 “You are looking absolutely fabulous!!!!” remarked a third fan.